mako-framework/docs/08_learn_more/00_validation.md

 ];
 ```

-The rules defined above will make sure that the username, password and email fields are non-empty.
+The rules defined above will make sure that the username, password and email fields are present and non-empty.
 That the username is between 4 and 20 characters long, and that the email field contains a valid email address.

 > Note that most of the included validation rules will skip validation if the field is empty.
 The exceptions are `required`, `one_time_token` and `token`.